 - CON: High utility prices

-The cost of living in Rio de Janeiro can be high but is generally more affordable than in São Paulo.
+The cost of living in Rio de Janeiro can be high, but it is generally more affordable than in São Paulo.
 As a port city, Rio enjoys decent grocery prices, but rental, electricity and water prices are surprisingly expensive.
+Electricity costs have become particularly volatile due to drought conditions affecting energy generation, with significant price increases affecting utility bills.

 Safety and security in Rio de Janeiro